som-shahlab/shahlab-blog/_posts/2024-07-12-Human-AI-Collab.md

 #### Explainability Method and Uncertainty Estimation

 Grad-CAM was used for providing explanations.
-The model confidence was also provided to clinicians [WHAT METHOD?].
+The model confidence was also provided to clinicians.

 ### Does Human + AI collaboration work?